This post contains affiliate links.

 Casselman Almonds

 Yet another California almond, these almonds are medium-sized with a classic almond shape.
-They have a sweet and mild flavor, making them a versatile choice for various recipes.
+They have a sweet and mild flavor, making them a good choice in your recipes.
 They are commonly used in baking, confectionery, and as a topping for cereals and salads.

 Ferraduel Almonds